-Acute overdosage with Doxorubicin enhances the toxic effects of mucositis, leukopenia, and thrombocytopenia.
-Treatment of acute overdosage consists of treatment of the severely myelosuppressed patient with hospitalization, antimicrobials, platelet transfusions, and symptomatic treatment of mucositis.
+Acute overdosage with Doxorubicin enhances the toxic effect of mucositis, leukopenia and thrombocytopenia.
+Treatment of acute overdosage consists of treatment of the severely myelosuppressed patient with hospitalization, antimicrobials, platelet transfusions and symptomatic treatment of mucositis.
 Use of hemopoietic growth factor (G-CSF, GM-CSF) may be considered.

 Cumulative dosage with Doxorubicin increases the risk of cardiomyopathy and resultant congestive heart failure (see WARNINGS).
 Treatment consists of vigorous management of congestive heart failure with digitalis preparations, diuretics, and after-load reducers such as ACE inhibitors.

 When possible, to reduce the risk of developing cardiotoxicity in patients receiving Doxorubicin after stopping treatment with other cardiotoxic agents, especially those with long half-lives such as trastuzumab, Doxorubicin-based therapy should be delayed until the other agents have cleared from the circulation (See WARNINGS and PRECAUTIONS, General).